Efocor/Efocor/README.md

 ### 🚀 Full Stack Developer | Game Dev | Simulation & Graphics Enthusiast

-I'm a passionate programmer with experience across various development fields, from game creation to physical simulations and interactive tools.
+I'm a passionate engineer with experience across various development fields, from game creation to physical simulations and interactive tools, also a musician and a writer.
 I love exploring new technologies and tackling creative challenges by blending art, math, and programming.

 ---